darrenldl/blockyarchive/SBX_FORMAT.md

 ### Note
 The following only describes the sequence number arrangement, not the actual block arrangement.

-See section "Blocks interleaving scheme" below for details on actual block arrangement.
+See section "Block set interleaving scheme" below for details on actual block arrangement.

 ### Common blocks header: